Moving From the UK to Austria

 When using the motorways and ‘A’ roads, you must purchase Toll stickers, called Vignettes, which you can do upon entry at the border crossing and most petrol stations, post offices, and convenience stores.

-You can use your UK driver’s licence for up to six months; after that, you will need to get an Austrian one.
+After moving from the UK to Austria, you can use your UK driver’s licence for up to six months.
+After that, you will need to get an Austrian one.
 If you are importing a UK-registered vehicle, you may use it with foreign plate numbers for up to a month.
 You will have to register your car and pay a one-off fuel consumption tax.
-In Austria, third-party car insurance is mandatory and this needs to be arranged with an insurance company before you can change your plates and car registration.
+In Austria, third-party car insurance is mandatory, and this needs to be arranged with an insurance company before you can change your plates and car registration.
 Your insurer can advise you on the procedures and make the necessary arrangements.

 You might be able to get your car registration tax refunded if your car is: